Enterprise Sales Recruiter in blue suit in the office

 Company Fit is Unique to the Team, Leader, and Company

-Your perfect fit might be someone else’s terrible hire.
+What works well on one team often fails on another, depending on the manager, the culture, and the specific role.
 The best candidates excel in the role and work effectively on your team.
 Identify must-have factors and don’t assume a candidate great for another team will be great for yours.

 High-Performance Recruiting